codaamok/Get-CMUnusedSources/README.md

 ## Validating the results

 You could verify if a folder structure is used or not by checking out the results of the script.
-The HTML report has a tab "All content objects" where you can verify if part or all of the path you're curious about is used.
+The Excel report has a tab "All content objects" where you can verify if part or all of the path you're curious about is used.

 You can easily achieve this verification with PowerShell: